 In 2010, the Romanian government introduced a surveillance program based on European legislation laying down a specific regime for Romania in response to weak enforcement of existing regulations and the worse outbreak of EIA ever recorded in Europe.
 In the years 2010–2017, there were over 10,000 positive cases of EIA, commonly known as swamp fever, in Romania.
 By 2017, thanks to the program, which is based upon a mandatory minimum annual blood test for all horses, the number of positives had dropped to 200.
-The latest available figures broken down by county, for 2019, may be found here.
+The latest available figures broken down by county for 2020 are pictured below.
 Personal requests for more detailed information about the exact location of outbreaks can be made here.

 Despite remarkable progress in fighting the disease since mandatory blood testing was introduced, Romania today is still designated as a country with endemic EIA.
 The biggest obstacle to eradication is non-compliance with the surveillance scheme.
 The great majority of horses in this country are working animals living in the backyards of private houses in villages.
 Frequently traded at horse fairs, these horses may have moved great distances in their lives.
 Keeping tabs on them is a challenge, especially when owners are poor and compensation for the horse with the virus - all positives are destroyed - is inadequate, as the Equine Veterinary Journal explained in 2016.